 A party is not entitled to temporary spousal support as a matter of right.
 Spousal Support will not be awarded unless requested by either party to a divorce, dissolution, or legal separation.

-The judge or magistrate making the determination of spousal support considers many factors in determining whether to grant spousal support, how much spousal support will be granted, and how long spousal support will last.
+The judge or magistrate making the determination of spousal support considers many factors in determining whether to grant it, how much will be granted, and how long it will last.
 It is important to hire an attorney who will help you achieve the best possible outcome.

-Whether you are a spouse who wishes to receive temporary and/or permanent spousal support or you are a spouse who does not believe they should be obligated to pay the other spouse any spousal support, our divorce lawyer can represent you in this matter.
+Whether you are a spouse who wishes to receive temporary and/or permanent spousal support or you are a spouse who does not believe they should be obligated to pay anything to the other spouse, our divorce lawyer can represent you in this matter.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.